almeta-io/Azure-TDSP-ProjectTemplate/Docs/Data_Report/SimpleFeaturesModelingDataSummaryReport.md

 Obviously, the clickbait headlines contain more emotional words and the “surprise” emotion plays the biggest role in distinguishing the clickbait type.
 <br>
 <br>
-The lexicon that was used to find the emotional words id downloadable from [here](https://github.com/motazsaad/emotion-lexicon/tree/master/arb).
+The lexicon that was used to find the emotional words downloadable from [here](https://github.com/motazsaad/emotion-lexicon/tree/master/arb).